Susan has many years of experience working in restaurants, writing recipes, and planning campfire meals.

 My family owned a campground for twenty-one years, and at night, gathering around a fire to trade pie-iron recipes was a hoot.
-Here are a few of my favorite nutritious recipes for you to enjoy.
+Here I will share a few of my favorite nutritious recipes for you to enjoy.

 The round pie iron you will notice in these pictures was handmade by a Mennonite blacksmith in Milbank, Ontario.
 I have had this pie iron and used it for about thirty years of fun times on a fire.
 The sqaure one I purchased at a hardware store in Florida.
 You can purchase pie irons in any hardware store for around twenty dollars.

 A Breakfast Recipe